 The programme is offered on a full-time basis, over a period of nine months commencing in early September with a three weeks long pre-sessional.
 Subsequently, students take four courses: Microeconomic Analysis, Macroeconomic Analysis, Quantitative Techniques in Economics, and EITHER Issues in Economic Development OR International Economics OR Banking and Finance.
 Assessment is in the form of written examinations and course work.
 Completion of the Graduate Diploma at an acceptable level allows students to take one of the MScs in Economics in the following year.

 The Graduate Diploma may also be taken on a part-time basis over two years.
 Students undertaking the programme on that basis must take Microeconomic Analysis and Quantitative Techniques in Economics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.
 The pre-sessional in September requires full-time attendance.

 The entry requirements are normally a first or upper second class honours degree (or equivalent).
 Other relevant experience, including good qualifications in a less relevant subject area may be considered.
 Applicants can apply using the postgraduate online application form. online application form.

-The course is offered on a full-time basis, over a period of nine months commencing in early September with a three weeks long pre-sessional.
-Full details of the pre-sessional will be posted shortly.
+The course is offered on a full-time basis, over a period of nine months commencing in early September (8th September 2014) with a three weeks long pre-sessional.

 The Graduate Diploma may also be taken on a part-time basis over two years.
 Students undertaking he programme of that basis must take Microeconomic Analysis and Quantitative Techniques in Economics in the first year, and take Macroeconomic Analysis and EITHER Issues in Economic Development OR International Economics OR Banking and Finance in the second year.